 Like most other states West Virginia has a large population of common garter snakes.
 Garter snakes are usually two to three feet long, although they can be up to four feet long.
-They have varied colorations that are designed to help them blend into whatever habitat they are living in but always have two thin yellow or cream colored stripes running down the length of their bodies.
+They have varied colorations that are designed to help them blend into whatever habitat they are living in but always have two thin yellow or cream-colored stripes running down the length of their bodies.
 Common garter snakes are not aggressive at all and won’t hurt you even if you surprise one.

-Norther Black Racer Snake
+Northern Black Racer Snake

 Northern black racer snakes are known for their speed.
 When these snakes are really motivated they can travel at speeds up to four miles per hour.
 They can’t sustain that kind of speed for long but it makes them able to get out of dangerous situations very quickly.
-Northern black racers are very long and thin so that they can move quickly.
+Northern black racers are very long and thin so they can move quickly.
 If you surprise a black racer snake they aren’t going to wait around to find out if you’re a threat.
 They will just get out of there as fast as they can.